6 accounts per household

 Where is YouTube TV available?

-YouTube TV is available in most metro area locations around the United States.
+YouTube TV is available nationwide in the United States!

 Are there really no DVR storage limits?